EMUnion/MirrorServerReforged/docs/introduction-en.md

     - `host` is the address of your mirror server, change it as your need.
     - `port` is the port of your mirror server, change it as your need.
     - `password` is the password of the rcon feature on your mirror server, change it as your need.
+- `source` is the save folder of you main server save.
+- `target` is the save folder of your mirror server save.

 ## Command List